quynhnle135/my-website/docs/learning-journal/dive-into-design-patterns/post_07.md

 ---

-I also did a small researc about Shallow Copy vs. Deep Copy when learning about this concept
+I also did a small research about [Shallow Copy vs. Deep Copy](https://quinnle.io/docs/research-topics/copy_in_python) when learning about this concept